 - Soft: Bamboo fiber is soft to the touch.

 - Hypoallergenic: Because bamboo sheets reduce the amount of moisture trapped in your bed as you sleep, allergies may also be reduced, making bamboo sheets both sustainable and hypoallergenic.
+(Learn about antimicrobial sheets and why you might want them.)

 - Expensive: High-quality bamboo sheets will generally last you a long time, which means they come with a high price tag.
 Expect to pay anywhere from $100-$300 for a set.